Our website is not supported on this browser

 Time is valuable, and everyone’s life runs on a clock.
 Whether at home or work, we always ask ourselves, “How long will this take me?
 Is there any way to finish sooner?”
 In the project sense, how long activities take becomes an important matter of cost.
 That’s why schedule management is so important.

-In this first article of our three-part series, we will explain what schedule management is and what a typical project schedule looks like.
+Here we explain what schedule management is and what a typical project schedule looks like.
 We hope this helps you get started in scheduling your own projects successfully.

 Schedule Management is the process of defining project tasks and their durations, dependencies, and assigned resources in order to complete the project within a designated time frame.
 It also includes monitoring and reporting on the schedule to ensure the project is delivered on time.